yawnartey/test-implementation/notes-django.md

+### Python virtual environments

+## venv

+## create the new environment

+python -m venv myproject-env (for a new project) python3 -m venv venv (for an existing project)

+## activate the virtual environment

+source venv/bin/activate

+## install the required packages

+pip install -r requirements.txt (file has to be created) pip install django

 ## install pipenv to create virtual environment to install all the required packages

 pip install pipenv
+pip3 install pipenv
+brew install pipenv -- for macos

+## activate pipenv virtual environment

+pipenv shell

+## verify the virtual environment

+pipenv --venv

+## delete the virtual environment

+pipenv --rm

 ## install django in virtual environment using pipenv

 pipenv install django

-## activate pipenv virtual environment

-pipenv shell

-## selecting and setting the right interpreter

 pipenv --venv => returns the path
 add: \Scripts\python.exe to the end of path and set that as the intepretor